 1. Position your association as the most valuable and trusted resource in the industry.

-2. Personalize the member’s experience.
+2. Personalize the member experience.

-Survey current members to discover areas for improvement.
-Perhaps there’s a benefit that your association could easily add to your offerings, you just aren’t aware that members want it.
-When reaching out to lapsed members, invite them to join a committee or advisory board.
+Survey lapsed members after they leave to ask why they left and what you could have done to provide greater value and keep them around.
+When reaching out to lapsed members, ask if they’d consider joining a committee or advisory board.
 It might be that they wanted to be more involved and simply were never asked.

 Send surveys to current members as well to understand what makes them stay, which can help you understand what benefits you might want to emphasize more.
 As you survey current members, be sure to look for areas for improvement, too.
 For example, maybe there’s a benefit that members want that your association could easily add to your offerings.